-"You were suppose to call when your plane landed," his sister chastised lightly, "but I take it everything went fine."
+"You were supposed to call when your plane landed," his sister chastised lightly, the soft buzz of children laughing barely audible in the background, "but I take it everything went fine."

 "Oh yes, sorry," he apologized, "got a little caught up."
 He cursed and honked as the car in front of him came to an abrupt stop.
 "Traffic's terrible and a wounded manatee was brought in with no one around other than Dane."

-His sister clicked her tongue sympathetically.
+His sister clicked her tongue sympathetically, even though she had no idea who Dane was.
 "I'm sure he'll keep it under control until you arrive," she soothed.

-"He better," He growled, gripping the wheel tightly.
+"He better," Poseidon growled, gripping the wheel tightly.

 "Drive safely," Hestia reminded him, to which he grumbled but assured her he would, and always did.

 "Uh-huh," she said dubiously.
-"Well I best be off, just wanted to make sure you landed safely – oh but one more thing.
+A childish shriek of laughter cut across the phone and Hestia called something after her exuberant charges while Poseidon grimaced.
+His headache was bad enough without children, thank you very much.
+"Well I best be off, I just wanted to make sure you landed safely – oh but one more thing.
 Ares's birthday is in three weeks Poseidon – do try to be there."

-"Oh yes, I wouldn't miss it for the world," He grumbled.
+"Oh yes, I wouldn't miss it for the world," He grumbled, rolling his eyes.

 Hestia sighed, but let it go, "Alright.
 Drive safe, good luck with the calf."

 And indeed it was.
-Poseidon pulled into his driveway eight hours later – exhausted.
+Poseidon pulled into his driveway eight hours later, utterly exhausted.
 The little manatee was stable – at least for the night.
 He left Dane explicit instructions and told the idiot to call him with any changes.
 He sat in his car for a few moments, closing his eyes and relaxing for the first time that day.
+His back ached, his feet were sore, and all he really wanted to do was go to bed.
 Finally he roused himself enough to stumble out of his car.
-He left his luggage in the trunk – he'd get it tomorrow – and made his way up the drive to the porch.
+He left his luggage in the trunk – he would get it tomorrow – and made his way up the drive to the porch.
 To his surprise he found someone waiting for him.

 A man was sitting on his steps, looking for all the world like he belonged there.
 He wore a moderate suit with a worn suitcase at his side.
 He smiled wearily when he saw Poseidon and stood up, wobbling slightly.

-"Hello Mr. Poseidon Olympia, I was beginning to worry you'd never show up."
+"Hello Mr. Poseidon Olympian, I was beginning to worry you'd never show up."
 He said, extending a hand.

 "And just who are you?"
 Poseidon demanded, shocked and irritated to find someone in between him and his nice warm bed.